SobieskiCodes/RDPWrap/README.md

 This repo is using Github actions, watching [sebaxakerhtc's](https://github.com/sebaxakerhtc/rdpwrap/) modified version of RDPWrap.<br>
 Included is win10privacy to block windows updates.<br>
 UNINSTALL YOUR CURRENT RDPWRAP IF IT IS INSTALLED, REBOOT THE MACHINE BEFORE STARTING THIS.<br>
+For those that found this via the youtube video, the branch you see in video can be found [here](https://github.com/SobieskiCodes/RDPWrap/tree/youtube_branch).

 ## Setup